supervisely/docs/data-organization/Annotation-JSON-format/07_Supervisely_format_pointcloud_episode.md

 **Items Annotation**

 A sequence of frames has a list of `objects` that are shared between frames.
-For example, we might have 10 cars represented by theirs `figures` in 100 frames.
+For example, sequence might have 10 cars objects represented by theirs `figures` in 100 frames.

-The list of `objects` is defined for the entire sequence, even if the object occurs in only one frame.
+The list of `objects` is defined for the entire sequence, even if the object's figure occurs in only one frame.

 Figures - represents individual cuboids, attached to one single frame and its object.

-**Example**:
+    Example:
     The sequence contains 3 objects: (car1, car2, pedestrian1) and 10 frames.

-For each frame in the sequence, we create a figure and attach it to the corresponding object.
+    Each frame in the sequence might have a figure for every object.
-Then we have 30 figures (10 for each object and 1 for the object per frame).
+    Then it will be 30 figures (10 figures for each object per sequence; 1 figure for the object per frame).

 **Linking between point clouds , Objects and Figures**

 In Supervisely Annotation Format each point cloud is a frame.
 Frame contain `figures` and `index`: sequence number, that have relation to point cloud name in `frame_pointcloud_map.json`.

-In the example below, we create one Car object (with key "6663ca1d20c74bea83bd48c24568989d") for the entire sequence.
+In the example below, created one Car object (with key "6663ca1d20c74bea83bd48c24568989d") for the entire sequence.
 (Means that this object can appear in any frame of the sequence)

-Then on frames with indexes 0 and 1 we create a figures (cuboid geometry), that corresponds to Car object by `objectKey` field.
+Then on frames with indexes 0 and 1 putted figures (cuboid geometry), that corresponds to Car object by `objectKey` field.

-**Optional fields and loading**
-These fields are optional and are not needed when loading the project.
-The server can automatically fill in these fields while project is loading.

-- `id` - unique identifier of the current object
-- `classId` - unique class identifier of the current object
-- `labelerLogin` - string - the name of user who created the current figure
-- `createdAt` - string - date and time of figure creation
-- `updatedAt` - string - date and time of the last figure update

-Main idea of `key` fields and `id` you can see below in [Key id map file](#key-id-map-file) section.

 ## Format of `annotation.json`
 ```json